Home

 c.
 A record of evaluations of the child's academic progress; or

-1. A school year begins on the first day of July and ends on the thirtieth day of June following.
+3. A school year begins on the first day of July and ends on the thirtieth day of June following.

-1. As used in sections 167.031 to 167.051, the term "compulsory attendance age for the district" shall mean:
+4. (1) As used in this section, the term "compulsory attendance age for the district" shall mean:

-(1) Seventeen years of age for any metropolitan school district for which the school board adopts a resolution to establish such compulsory attendance age; provided that such resolution shall take effect no earlier than the school year next following the school year during which the resolution is adopted; and
+(a) Seventeen years of age for any metropolitan school district for which the school board adopts a resolution to establish such compulsory attendance age; provided that such resolution shall take effect no earlier than the school year next following the school year during which the resolution is adopted; and

-(2) Seventeen years of age or having successfully completed sixteen credits towards high school graduation in all other cases.
-The school board of a metropolitan school district for which the compulsory attendance age is seventeen years may adopt a resolu tion to lower the compulsory attendance age to sixteen years; provided that such resolution shall take effect no earlier than the school year next following the school year during which the resolution is adopted.
+(2) The school board of a metropolitan school district for which the compulsory attendance age is seventeen years may adopt a resolution to lower the compulsory attendance age to sixteen years; provided that such resolution shall take effect no earlier than the school year next following the school year during which the resolution is adopted.

-2. For purposes of subsection 2 of this section as applied in subsection 6 herein, a "completed credit towards high school graduation" shall be defined as one hundred hours or more of instruction in a course.
-Home school education enforcement and rec ords pursuant to this section, and sections 210.167 and 211.031, shall be subject to review only by the local prosecuting attorney.
+5. For purposes of home school or FPE school credits toward high school graduation, as applied in subsection 4 of this section, a "completed credit towards high school graduation" shall be defined as one hundred hours or more of instruction in a course.

 167.042.
 For the purpose of minimizing unnecessary investigations due to reports of truancy, each parent, guardian, or other person responsible for the child who causes his child to attend regularly a home school may provide to the recorder of deeds of the county where the child legally resides, or to the chief school officer of the public school district where the child legally resides, a signed, written declaration of enrollment stating their intent for the child to attend a home school within thirty days after the establishment of the home school and by September first annually thereafter.
 The name and age of each child attending the home school, the address and telephone number of the home school, the name of each person teaching in the home school, and the name, address and signature of each person making the declaration of enrollment shall be included in said notice.
 A declaration of enrollment to provide a home school shall not be cause to investigate violations of section 167.031.
 The recorder of deeds may charge a service cost of not more than one dollar for each notice filed.